I. POLICY STATEMENT

 - The purpose of this policy is to ensure that school administrators take measures to promote the prevention of bullying, harassment, or intimidation in the learning environment, to inform parents of these efforts, and to prohibit reprisal or retaliation against individuals who report these acts.

 - All students have the right to be free from bullying, harassment, or intimidation.
 The Board of Education is committed to providing a safe, productive, and inclusive learning environment.
-Bullying problems are symptomatic of relationship problems best addressed holistically by students, schools, parents/ caregivers, and the entire community.
-PGCPS should be places where students are surrounded by caring adults who encourage students to treat others with kindness and empathy, while helping to build a relationship-focused, welcoming, supportive school environment fostering academic and personal growth for every student.
+Bullying problems are symptomatic of relationship problems best addressed holistically by students, schools, parents/caregivers, and the entire PGCPS should be places where students are surrounded by caring adults who encourage students to treat others with kindness and empathy, while helping to build a relationship- focused, welcoming, supportive school environment fostering academic and personal growth for every student.

 III.
 DEFINITIONS

-- Cyberbullying – is bullying that takes place over digital devices like cell phones, computers, and tablets.
-Cyberbullying can occur through texting, apps, or online via social media, forums, or gaming where people can view, participate in, or share Cyberbullying includes sending, posting, or sharing negative, harmful, false, or hurtful content about another student.
-It can include sharing personal or private information about someone else causing embarrassment or humiliation.
+- Cyberbullying – Bullying that takes place over digital devices like cell phones, computers, and tablets.
+Cyberbullying can occur through texting, apps, or online via social media, forums, or gaming where people can view, participate in, or share content.
+Cyberbullying includes sending, posting, or sharing negative, harmful, false, or hurtful content about another It can include sharing personal or private information about someone else causing embarrassment or humiliation.

-- Electronic communication – means a communication transmitted by means of an electronic device, including a telephone, cell phone or computer.
+- Electronic communication – A communication transmitted by means of an electronic device, including a telephone, cell phone or computer.

-- Intimidation – is any communication or action directed against another student that threatens or induces a sense of fear and/or Retaliation may be considered a form of intimidation.
+- Intimidation – Any communication or action directed against another student that threatens or induces a sense of fear and/or inferiority.
+Retaliation may be considered a form of intimidation.

-- Retaliation – is an act of reprisal or getting back at a person who reports acts of bullying, harassment, or intimidation or who are targeted students, witnesses, bystanders, or others with reliable information about acts of bullying, harassment, or
+- Retaliation – An act of reprisal or getting back at a person who reports acts of bullying, harassment, or intimidation or who are targeted students, witnesses, bystanders, or others with reliable information about acts of bullying, harassment, or intimidation.

-- Targeted student – a student who has been bullied, harassed, or
+- Targeted student – A student who has been bullied, harassed, or intimidated.

 IV.
 STANDARDS